Accelerated Learning Opportunities

 Upon completing an undergraduate degree, students will be recertified as graduate-level degree-seeking students and charged the graduate tuition rate.

-Fast Track programs allow students to apply to master’s degree program before finishing their undergraduate degree.
+Fast-Track programs allow students to apply to a master’s degree program before finishing their undergraduate degree.
 Beginning graduate coursework while enrolled as an undergraduate allows students to pay undergraduate tuition rates and accelerate the time needed to complete their master’s degree.
 While hours cannot be shared between the two programs, certain masters programs allow students to waive equivalent course content covered while enrolled in their undergraduate degree.

 Requirements